yushi1007/rails-model-view-controller-readme/README.md

 ### Models

-At the end of the day the model file is a Ruby class.
-If it has a corresponding database table it will inherit from the `ActiveRecord::Base` class, which means that it has access to a number of methods that assist in working with the database.
+At the end of the day, the model file is a Ruby class.
+If it has a corresponding database table, it will inherit from the `ActiveRecord::Base` class, which means that it can access a number of methods that assist in working with the database.
 However, you can treat it like a regular Ruby class, allowing you to create methods, data attributes, and everything else that you would want to do in a class file.
-In a typical model file you will find your application's domain logic, extending the restaurant analogy the chef (your model) performs a number of tasks to create each meal that the waiter (controller) and especially the table (views) don't know anything about.
-Some of this domain logic would include items such as complex database queries, data relationships and custom algorithms.
+In a typical model file you will find your application's domain logic.
+To extend the restaurant analogy, the chef (your model) performs a number of tasks to create each meal that the waiter (controller) and especially the table (views) don't know anything about.
+Some of this domain logic would include items such as complex database queries, data relationships, and custom algorithms.

 It is important to remember to follow the single responsibility principle for your model class files.
 If any of the methods that you place in the model file perform tasks outside the scope of that specific model, they should probably be moved to their own class.

 ### Controllers

 As mentioned before, the controller is like the waiter in a restaurant.
 The controllers connect the models, views, and routes.
-To make the process more straightforward, think in terms of the following process:
+To make it even more straightforward, think in terms of the following process:
 * The view looks to the controller and only has access to the instance variables that the controller makes available.
 Those instance variables will contain any/all data coming in from the database.
 * The routes file looks to the controller and ensures that the methods in the controller match the items in the routes file.